-FI gives you the freedom to choose if and how you work for money, but pre-FI still gives you options to choose how you earn that money.
+Financial independence gives you the freedom to choose if and how you work for money, but the road to financial independence still gives you options to choose how you earn that money.

-I now get to spend my mornings and afternoons with my son, and I have time for the housework and errands that used to be delegated to the weekends, so we get to go on weekend adventures instead of playing catchup from the hectic week.
+I now get to spend my mornings and afternoons with my son, and I have time for the housework and errands that used to be delegated to the weekends.
+Now we get to go on weekend adventures instead of playing catchup from the hectic week.

-Life has gotten SO much better for it now, even without FI, all because we had options and weren’t completely reliant on my paycheck.
-It might not be total FI, but it definitely felt similar to make that change.
+Life has gotten SO much better for it now, even without full financial independence, all because we had options and weren’t completely reliant on my paycheck.
+It might not be total financial independence yet, but it definitely felt similar to make that change.

 What could you do NOW to live more like you will once you’re financially independent?